primary-github/shd-exp/content/index.md

 ## Why publish this site

 We subscribe to the principle of [[working with the garage door open]].
 We intend that this website and a community will flourish from continuous improvements over time.
 This also provides a creative outlet to its collaborators.
 The ideal outcome of this vault will be that its collaborators develop:

-- better tools for thought;
+- Better tools for thought
-- retrievable relevant knowledge; and
+- Retrievable relevant knowledge
-- academic and creative writing skills.
+- Academic and creative writing skills

 We intend that this project will expand to have many collaborators but in its early proof-of-concept days, we have restricted its collaboration to a small group.